 Foreign Bodies in the Ear, Nose, and Throat

-An infant or young child may put an object in their ears, nose, or mouth.
-Objects
+In can be scary when an infant or young child puts an object in their ears, nose,

-in the mouth may be swallowed or breathed into (aspirated) the lungs.
-Objects in the
+or mouth.
+Objects in the mouth may be swallowed or breathed into (aspirated) the lungs.

-ears and nose can make it hard to hear or breathe and can cause infection.
-When an
+the ears and nose can make it hard to hear or breathe and can cause infection.

 Foreign bodies in the ear